Degree Ceremony Frequently Asked Questions

-A: Annie Carpenter Morse in the Academic Office can prepare a visa letter for your guests.
-Please email her the following information about your guests: names, relationship to you, dates of birth, passport numbers, travel dates, and address while in the UK and please let her know the address to which you would like the letters sent.
+A: The Academic Office can prepare a visa letter for your guests.
+Please email the following information about your guests: names, relationship to you, dates of birth, passport numbers, travel dates, and address while in the UK and the address to which you would like the letters sent.

 A: It is recommended that children under the age of seven do not attend the ceremony.
 Children aged seven and over are welcome to attend the ceremony and will need their own guest ticket.

-A: Please contact Annie Carpenter Morse as soon as possible if you are unable to attend the ceremony.
+A: Please contact the Academic Office as soon as possible if you are unable to attend the ceremony after booking.
 The names of all those graduating are submitted to the Proctors 60 days before the date of the ceremony.
 Once your name has been submitted only the Vice-Chancellor can approve a withdrawal (which she will do only in the most exceptional circumstances relating to health and family).
 If you do not cancel your booking before the deadline of 60 days before the ceremony - and do not attend on the day - your degree will be awarded in absentia and it will not be possible to take your degree in person at a later date.